Gunnhildur Yrsa Jónsdóttir: International career

 Gunnhildur competed with the Iceland at the 2016 and 2017 Algarve Cup.

 Gunnhildur played all eight games of 2019 FIFA Women's World Cup qualification and scored four goals including her first career international brace in an 8–0 win against the Faroe Islands.
 Iceland finished second in their qualifying group, missing out on the play-offs by one point.

 Gunnhildur once again started every game during UEFA Women's Euro 2022 qualifying as Iceland finished second in the group to Sweden with six wins, a draw and a loss.
 They qualified for their third successive Euro finals as one of the best-placed runners-up.

+Following Iceland's win against Austria on 18 July 2023, she announced her retirement from the national team.

 Personal life

 Gunnhildur, also known as Gunny, has seven siblings: Tindur, Urður, Ilmur, Þórunn, Sigurður, Sæmundur, and Elfur; her parents are Laufey Sigurðardóttir and Jón Saemundsson.

-In October 2020, it was made public that Gunnhildur is in a relationship with Canadian footballer Erin McLeod.
+In October 2020, it was made public that Gunnhildur is in a relationship with Canadian national team player Erin McLeod.
 They married in January 2023.
+She gave birth to their son in October 2024.